Colours

 As time stretches forward, the colour of leaves on the tree begin to fade.
 The leaves never fall off but they turn a brilliant white.
 It’s a subtle transition that mutes the vibrancy of the remaining leaves.
 Like energy, the colour cannot be destroyed or lost, it simply finds a new home.
 The children have become the new colour bearers.

 The colours manifested in the children in different ways, some visible, some hidden.
 The most striking way was in the children’s eyes.
 For most of their infant lives, the children had smokey grey eyes.
 It was only when the children finally came of age did the colour of their eyes shine through.
-Handily, this also solved the question of their name.
+This also provided their name.

 The children are older now.
 Their games have become a little bit more sophisticated.
 They are playing in the sandbox at the foot of the tree.
 Some kids and grabbing the sand, giving it their colour and releasing it in the air, forming a colourful cloud of sand for an instance before falling lifelessly back on the ground.
 Others are building intricate structures and giving them life through colour.